 Newman did not instantly accept it as such.
 He wanted to know what the conciliar minority would do.
 This was important, because unanimity, at least 'moral' unanimity, was accepted as essential for the validity of a conciliar definition of doctrine.
 If the Fathers "allege in detail acts of violence and deceit ... if they declare they have been kept in the dark and been practised on, then there will be the gravest reasons for determining that the Definition is not valid."

 We may not possess 'our Cardinal's' immense erudition.
-But we are subject to the same moral imperatives as those by which he was moved to speak as he did.
+But we are subject to the same moral imperatives as those by which he was moved to speak and to act as he did.

-Not, of course, that this failure to protest mattered or matters too desperately, since Vatican II, unlike Vatican I, claimed to define no dogmas.
-Even less competent is a Synod (still less a mere episcopal Conference) to assert doctrinal or legislative authority.
-Nor, as I have repeatedly pointed out, does an Exhortation ex sese have exalted Magisterial authority.
-If it repeats what the Church has immemorially taught and practised, then it is for that reason magisterial; if it were to bear manifest signs of shameless rupture, the reader would have to draw the necessary conclusion and repudiate it.
+If some papal intervention repeats or is in continuity with what the Church has immemorially taught and practised, then it is for that reason magisterial; if it were to bear manifest signs of shameless rupture, the reader would have to draw the necessary conclusion and repudiate it ... to declare "This is not valid".

-This is a time when we, laics and clerics and bishops, are called upon to speak with the same Parrhesia that Blessed John Henry employed.
-If Eminent gentlemen who, in Newman's words, wear the royal hue of empire and of martyrdom, attempt to bully, to intimidate, to misuse their status to silence any who speak out, we should remember 'our Cardinal's' condemnations of an aggressive insolent faction.
+These are troubled days when we, laics and clerics and bishops, are surely called upon to speak with the same Parrhesia that S John Henry employed.
+If members of the hierarchy attempt to bully, to intimidate, to abuse their status to silence any who speak out, we should remember 'our Cardinal's' condemnations of an aggressive insolent faction.

 We have this Holy Father's own reiterated encouragements of Parrhesia as our defence and inspiration.